 Men, some greedy, lustful, evil, and uncultured men are taking advantage of the frustrating situation to lure fresh graduate females into having sex with them before offering them a job.
 In Ghana now, it is commonplace to give something in return for a job or continue seeking for one without any progress.
 As for their male counterparts, you have to 'know' somebody before you are likely to get a job.
 This 'know' often means the person should be your blood relation, old school mate (senior or junior), etc.

-Governments and industry on the one hand and academia on the other hand should find ways to agree on programmes that are relevant to industry so that fresh graduates are equipped with skill sets needed by industry.
+The way forward Governments and industry on the one hand and academia on the other hand should find ways to agree on programmes that are relevant to industry so that fresh graduates are equipped with skill sets needed by industry.
 In addition, students should make it a point to partake in internship and attachment programmes while in school.
 They should also participate in extra-curricular activities to enhance their leadership skills.

 From: Richard Dogbe, General Manager of JobhouseGhana.Com, a leading website for Current Jobs in Ghana.
 He's a prolific writer, a professional marketer who holds MBA from University of Ghana, Legon and a certificate from ICM-UK.